How to set up and run a workflow

 What to expect (completed workflows)

-When the workflows are done, and you see a green check in the Job History, you can verify that the generated output files are in your workspace blob storage container by clicking on the Files icon in the right sidebar.
+When you see a green check in the Job History, you can verify that the generated output files are in your workspace blob storage container by clicking on the Files icon in the right sidebar.
 This will open the directory of your workspace storage.

 To access the generated data files